 The same holds true for another home loan option, cash-out refinancing.
 In this case, you refinance your primary mortgage, turning it into a larger loan with, hopefully, a lower interest payment.
 You use the cash you take out of the refinancing to pay off your credit card debts.
 (Lenders sometimes make paying off listed debts at closing — you never see the cash — as part of approving the loan.)

 Again, turning unsecured debt into secured debt, is a risky maneuver.

 We don’t know the nature of your relationships, but know that the moment borrowing from a friend or family member pops into your head: Things will change.

 Make certain you can afford, and will deliver on, the repayments.
-Discuss, upfront, what happens if you can’t live up to your bargain.
-You may conclude the risk to your association is too steep a price.
+Discuss, upfront, what happens if you can’t live up to your side of the bargain.
+You may conclude the risk to your relationship is too steep a price.

-On the upside, you’re unlikely to have to meet minimum eligibility rates, and you may end up with a very favorable interest rate.
+On the upside, you probably won’t have to meet minimum eligibility rates, and you may end up with a very favorable interest rate.

 Borrow from Retirement

 Borrowing from an employer-sponsored retirement plan such as a 401(k) loan gives you access to money that can be used to pay debts.
 Before considering this alternative, understand restrictions that apply to retirement-account borrowing.